inappstory/ios-ias-sdk/Samples/OnboardingStory.md

 ### Custom feed Onboardings

 In onboarding, you can show any feed from the list in the console.
-To show a non-default feed, you must specify `feedID: <String>` when calling the `showOnboarding` method of the `InAppStory`.
+To show a non-default feed, you must specify `feed: <String>` when calling the `showOnboarding` method of the `InAppStory`.

 ##### ViewController.swift
 ```swift